hraizes/hraizes.github.io2/index.md

 ---

+# Welcome to haleysmiles.com.

+My website domain intentially has two possible interpretations: "haleys miles" and "haley smiles".
-# Welcome to my website.
-Here you can read about all the things that make me smile.
+Ultimately, this is a place that shares about all the things that make me smile, including running many miles.